A Structured Approach to Safety Case Construction for AI Systems: Background

 \textbf{Safety Case Patterns.} A \emph{pattern} denotes a reusable argument fragment or reasoning structure that captures a proven approach to addressing specific safety problems.
 Unlike templates, which provide complete structural blueprints, patterns are modular components that can be instantiated and combined across multiple contexts, embodying recurring reasoning strategies such as red-team/blue-team evaluation or defense-in-depth arguments.
 Research on safety case patterns has evolved from traditional systems to AI applications.
 Kelly et al.~\cite{KellyM97Patterns} and Alexander et al.~\cite{Alexander2007Patterns} introduce early pattern-based methods for structuring safety arguments and supporting cross-project reuse.
 With the rise of ML, Wozniak et al.~\cite{WozniakCAP20PatternML} propose patterns covering data quality, model training, and runtime monitoring, while Kaur et al.~\cite{KaurICSL20PatternsDNN} extend these to deep learning with robustness testing and neural-network evaluation.
-Porter et al.~\cite{S11-ethics-assurance-pattern} propose principles-based patterns that frame ethical principles (fairness, transparency) as top-level claims, demonstrating broader assurance objectives beyond technical safety.
+Porter et al.~\cite{porter2024principles} propose principles-based patterns that frame ethical principles (fairness, transparency) as top-level claims, demonstrating broader assurance objectives beyond technical safety.

-We have found that existing patterns ~\cite{KellyM97Patterns, Alexander2007Patterns, WozniakCAP20PatternML, KaurICSL20PatternsDNN} remain focused on specific traditional software or ML system challenges without coverage of frontier AI risks such as emerging capability, absence of ground truth, continuous evolution behaviours, and lack explicit connections to the broader CAE framework.
-We introduce structured four AI safety case patterns (Section \ref{sec:pattern}) to address emerging AI risks challenges.
+We have found that existing patterns ~\cite{KellyM97Patterns, Alexander2007Patterns, WozniakCAP20PatternML, KaurICSL20PatternsDNN} remain focused on specific traditional software or ML system challenges without coverage of frontier AI risks such as emerging capabilities, the absence of ground truth, continuous evolution behaviours, and a lack of explicit connections to the broader CAE framework.
+We introduce four structured AI safety case patterns (Section ~\ref{sec:pattern}) to address emerging AI risk challenges.